By Karen A. Soukiasian

 You have to pay out, to get back.
 You have to make an effort, and put in the time.
 During that time, you establish a bond and strengthen your Alpha position.

 Walking your dog at least twice a day helps to form the bond you are seeking.
 That does not mean “comfort stop” walking.
 That means LEADERSHIP WALKING.
 There is a difference.

 Lots of Puppy Kindergarten and Basic Obedience classes start with a LEADERSHIP WALK.
-It gets owner and dog in sync prior to training.
-It is an essential lesson to teach the owner how to correctly walk their dog.
+It gets owner and dog in sync before training.
+It is an essential lesson to teach the owner how to walk their dog correctly.
 It instructs them on the proper way to keep their dog under control and heeling at their side.

-Correctly walking your dog is not rocket science; yet some owners are clueless on the technique.
-You have agree, it is comical to watch so many owners jogging behind their dog, looking up their ancestors.
-Then you have the ones carrying or dragging them, when their dog sits down and does the stubborn mule thing!
+Correctly walking your dog is not rocket science, yet some owners are clueless on the technique.
+You have to agree; it is comical to watch so many owners jogging behind their dog, looking up their ancestors.
+Then you have the ones carrying or dragging them when their dog sits down and does the stubborn mule thing!

 Keep the walks interesting.
 Switch locations.
 Walk with others when possible.
 The distractions are a great way to keep your dog under control and focused on you.

 Let your dog know when you are pleased with their behavior.
 Enroll in a Puppy Kindergarten or Obedience class.